Richard-wv/food-price-inflation-analysis/README.md

   - Boxplots to illustrate skewness and outliers.

 ### Ethical Considerations
 - Data coverage and accuracy vary by country, so results should be interpreted with caution.
 - Food inflation is closely linked to human well-being; presenting results without context risks oversimplifying human suffering.
 - Countries with limited statistical capacity may appear more volatile, introducing bias.
 - This analysis is exploratory and educational, not a policy tool, and findings should not be used in isolation to guide interventions.

 ### Dashboard Design
+The Power BI dashboard was designed to:
+- Provide **quick global insights** through KPIs (average inflation, top/bottom countries).
+- Allow **interactive exploration** with slicers (country, time).
+- Use **scatter plots and bar charts** to show relationships.
+- Apply a **consistent, high-contrast colour scheme** for readability.
+**Due to limitations with the version of PowerBI being used, a link cannot be provided, however, a file is available in the 'dashboard' folder labelled *food_analysis_dashboard*

+The design balances clarity for non-technical users with depth for analysts.

 ### Unfixed Bugs

 ### Limitations

 ### Deployment
+- Analysis performed in Jupyter Notebook (Python).
+- Dashboard created and deployed in **Power BI**.
+- Repository hosted on **GitHub** for transparency and reproducibility.

 ### Main Data Analysis Libraries
 - Python
 - Pandas